oberon class submarine ssk hmas australian navy

 The bow caps and shutters are mechanically linked to a hydraulically operated drive rod from within the torpedo compartment.
 The bow cap opens first behind the shutter, which then folds back against it forming a smooth exit tube.
 Interlocks prevent the doors at both ends being opened at the same time but the inner door is also provided with a test cock to check whether the tube is full of water before opening and remains held nearly closed by the swing bolt after the locking ring is released.
 The tube internal diameter is 22.5 in, wider than the torpedo, which is designed as a loose fit inside the tube.
 Torpedoes could be fired either electrically or with compressed air.

 The aft torpedo tubes passed through the ballast tank at the rear of the submarine.
-A 31-in section projected into the boat through the bulkhead, forming overall a relatively short tube of 12 ft, but of 25 in diameter.
+A 31-inches section projected into the boat through the bulkhead, forming overall a relatively short tube of 12 ft, but of 25 in diameter.

 With the retirement of the Mark 20S torpedo in the 1980s, the stern torpedo tubes were decommissioned and thereafter used for storing beer.